Vehicle Charging Stations

 The “charging” equipment used to maintain a charge on EV battery systems.

-The North American (and Japanese) adopted SAE standard for the design of the Charge Coupler (a pin and sleeve device).
+The North American (and Japanese) adopted SAE standards for the design of the Charge Coupler (a pin and sleeve device).

 An HEV that incorporates a separate battery system where the charge is maintained by plugging into an external power source.